-As of December 31, 2009, we had 480 employees at Central and none at Southern Star.
-Central has a collective bargaining agreement with the International Union of Operating Engineers Local No. 647, or the Union, covering 170 field employees.
+As of December 31, 2010, we had 460 employees at Central, of which 459 were full-time, and none at Southern Star.
+Central has a collective bargaining agreement with the International Union of Operating Engineers Local No. 647, or the Union, covering 152 field employees.
 This agreement was renegotiated during 2008 for a four-year term to expire July 15, 2012.
 No strike or work stoppage has occurred at any of Central's facilities during the last 20 years.
 We believe that the relationship between Central and the Union is positive.
 Central provides competitive benefits including medical, 401(k) and pension benefits for all employees.